 The Humber Traumatic Stress Service was set up in 1996 and offers specialist one-to-one assessment, formulation, understanding of difficulties and therpeutic intervention for people who have experienced psychological trauma.
-We also provide consultation and training to professionals.
+The service also provides consultation and training to professionals.

-We are a multi-disciplinary team based at Victoria House, Park Street, Hull.
-The team includes professionals from:
+The team are a multi-disciplinary team based at Victoria House, Park Street, and includes professionals from:

 What is psychological trauma?